 Continue to water every day for 3-4 weeks.
 The bigger the plant, the more days you should water to help them establish their roots.
 After 3-4 weeks, you can reduce the watering frequency to twice or three times a week.
 Monitor your plants.
 Their leaves should be open and flat.
 If their leaves curl up like needles, they need more water.
 Your bamboo will grow faster and healthier with regular watering.
 We recommend using sprayers over drippers for a larger and more even water coverage.

 The key is to keep soil around bamboo moist but not soaking wet.
 (You may not need extra watering after a hard rain)

 Preferred but optional: Add 3-4 inch of natural mulch around the plant but not directly piled on the canes (Do not make a mulch volcano on the plant).
 Mulch can help retain the moisture in the soil, regulate the ground temperature, reduce weeds, and slowly break down to provide organic matter to your plants.

 A slow-release (6 month) fertilizer with N-P-K ratio of 18-5-10 is a great choice.
 Apply it where the irrigation will hit and release the nutrients.
 Burying it under a couple of inches of dirt or under the mulch will help them last longer.

-Do Not use Weed N Feed or any fertilizer that contains herbicide/preemergent near bamboo.
+Do Not use any fertilizer that contains herbicide/pre-emergent (weed killer) near bamboo.

 Trimming or Pruning